Graphic Design Associate's Degree - Animation & Motion Graphics Specialization

 As a graduate of the Graphic Design Associate's with specialization in Animation and Motion Graphics, you will gain the knowledge of intermediate theories of design, motion graphics, animation, project management and portfolio development.
 You will also create and combine multiple forms of media to generate animation and motion-based projects involving graphic, video and audio assets.

-View courses and cost per credit for our Animation and Motion Graphics Associate's degree.
-Courses, course names and cost per credit may vary by location.
-Download your state specific catalog for more information.
+View courses for our Animation and Motion Graphics Associate's degree.
+Download the course catalog for more information.

 Choose your state or online to see your full course listing: